MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-game-dvr.md

 ---
 title: Configuring Game DVR in Partner Center
-description: Configuring Xbox Live Game DVR strings on Partner Center. ms.topic: article ms.localizationpriority: medium
+description: Configuring Xbox Live Game DVR strings on Partner Center.
-keywords: Xbox live, Xbox, games, uwp, windows 10, Xbox one, Game DVR, Partner Center ms.assetid: e0f307d2-ea02-48ea-bcdf-828272a894d4 ms.date: 10/30/2017
+kindex: Configuring Game DVR in Partner Center
+kindex: Game DVR
+kindex: Partner Center
+ms.topic: article
+ms.assetid: e0f307d2-ea02-48ea-bcdf-828272a894d4
+ms.localizationpriority: medium
+ms.date: 10/30/2017
 ---

 # Configuring Game DVR in Partner Center

-On Xbox One, one of the most popular features is Game DVR, which allows gamers easy access to recording, editing and sharing their most epic gaming moments.
+On Xbox One (or later) consoles, one of the most popular features is Game DVR, which allows gamers easy access to recording, editing and sharing their most epic gaming moments.
 The Game DVR strings will appear as the title for any developer-created game DVR clips in your title.

 Configuring the string in the service will ensure that the correct localized version of that string shows up in any apps where that clip is featured.